Selom-K/Python-challenge/README.md

 # Python-challenge
-This a repo for python homework.
+This is a repo for python homework.